Phaxboi/predicting-patient-outcome/README.md

 of the first 48h for each patient.
 Outliers wll be removed according to the 'subjects_root_path\results\outlier_thresholds.csv' file.

-*****GENERATE FEATURES AND CREATE A SIMPLE REGRESSIION MODEL*****
+*****GENERATE FEATURES AND CREATE A SIMPLE IN-HOSPITAL PREDICTION MODEL*****

-python -m generate_in_hospital_mortality_regression_model --subjects_root_path {root directory for generated subject folders} -use_generated_features_file (set if you want to use the previously generated features) -categorical {Set this if you want to run the categorical model instead of the numerical}
+python -m generate_in_hospital_mortality_model --subjects_root_path {root directory for generated subject folders} -use_generated_features_file (set if you want to use the previously generated features) -categorical {Set this if you want to run the categorical model instead of the numerical}

+This will generate features and create a prediction model for the in-hospital prediction task.
+Can be either using our numerical apporach or categorical approach.
-Will write the features and outcomes to results\features_X.csv and results\outcomes_X.csv where X is either 'numerical' or 'categorical' depending on the -categorical flag.
+Will write the features and outcomes to results\features_X.csv and results\outcomes_X.csv, where X is either 'numerical' or 'categorical' depending on the -categorical flag.
+After this the model can then be trained again with different parameters by setting the "-use_generated_features_file" flag.